 Those interested in short-term to longterm accommodation in a spare room or whole spare apartment nowadays have a tremendous amount of options on Airbnb, in a surprisingly large number of places in the world.

-I’ve personally rented Airbnbs as a guest in Japan, Portugal, Italy, and Norway — sometimes on vacation, sometimes for work.
-It’s been a great way to experience big cities and more remote areas, and has created some unforgettable stays with local hosts, families, and friends.
-Of course, it has not always been perfect.
+I’ve personally rented Airbnbs as a guest in Japan, Portugal, Germany, Italy, Denmark, and Norway — sometimes on vacation, sometimes for work.
+It’s been a great way to experience big cities and more remote areas, a way to find big holiday houses or small nooks, and has created some unforgettable stays with local hosts, families, and friends.
+Of course, it has not always been perfect so let’s talk about the full spectrum.

 How Airbnb works: Making a booking